Saint Lorenzo Ruiz and Companions

 They were subjected to an unspeakable kind of torture: After huge quantities of water were forced down their throats, they were made to lie down.
 Long boards were placed on their stomachs and guards then stepped on the ends of the boards, forcing the water to spurt violently from mouth, nose and ears.

-The superior, Antonio, died after some days.
-Both the Japanese priest and Lazaro broke under torture, which included the insertion of bamboo needles under their fingernails.
+The superior, Fr.
+Gonzalez, died after some days.
+Both Fr.
+Shiwozuka and Lazaro broke under torture, which included the insertion of bamboo needles under their fingernails.
 But both were brought back to courage by their companions.

 In Lorenzo’s moment of crisis, he asked the interpreter, “I would like to know if, by apostatizing, they will spare my life.”
-The interpreter was noncommittal, but Lorenzo, in the ensuing hours, felt his faith grow strong.
+The interpreter was noncommittal, but in the ensuing hours Lorenzo felt his faith grow strong.
 He became bold, even audacious, with his interrogators.

 The five were put to death by being hanged upside down in pits.
-Boards fitted with semicircular holes were fitted around their waists and stones put on top to increase the pressure.
+Boards fitted with semi-circular holes were fitted around their waists and stones put on top to increase the pressure.
 They were tightly bound, to slow circulation and prevent a speedy death.
 They were allowed to hang for three days.
 By that time Lorenzo and Lazaro were dead.
-The three Dominican priests, still alive, were beheaded.
+Still alive, the three priests were then beheaded.

-In 1987, Pope John Paul II canonized these six and 10 others, Asians and Europeans, men and women, who spread the faith in the Philippines, Formosa, and Japan.
+In 1987, Pope John Paul II canonized these six and 10 others: Asians and Europeans, men and women, who spread the faith in the Philippines, Formosa, and Japan.
 Lorenzo Ruiz is the first canonized Filipino martyr.
+The Liturgical Feast of Saint Lorenzo Ruiz and Companions is September 28.